uzairshahidgithub/Auth-Web-App/README.md

 ## Support

-For support, email uzairrshahid@gmail.com or join our Slack channel.
+For support, email uzairrshahid@gmail.com or join our Discord Community.